intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 activities.

-If individuals or groups within the community have concerns about the performance of the RPC, they can request that the IETF LLC look into the matter.
+If individuals or groups within the community have concerns about the performance of the RPC, they can request that the matter be investigated by the IETF LLC board, the IETF LLC Executive Director, or a point of contact designated by the IETF LLC Board.
 Even if the IETF LLC opts to delegate this activity, concerns should be raised with the IETF LLC.
 The IETF LLC is ultimately answerable to the community via the mechanisms outlined in its charter.

 ## Working Practices